-Be aware of the Acknowledge that people differ in what diversity of people around the they believe is right or world. wrong.
+Be aware of the diversity of people around the world.
+Acknowledge that people differ in what they believe is right or wrong.
 Recognise that people have different beliefs that shape the way they live.
 Develop an awareness of the experiences, lives and cultures of people in the wider world.
 Recognise how injustice and inequality affect people's lives.
 Recognise the similarities and differences between different cultures of the wider world for example food, clothes, symbols and celebrations.
-Understand that differences and similarities between people arise from a number of facts
+Understand that differences and similarities between people arise from a number of facts including cultural, ethnic, racial and ethnic, racial and religious diversity, gender and disability.

-Theme 9: LEARNING TO LIVE AS MEMBERS OF THE COMMUNITY Foundation Stage Key Stage 1 Key Stage 2 Teachers should enable pupils to develop knowledge, understanding and skills in developing: Strand 2 Strand 2 Strand 2 learning to live as a themselves as playing an active and member of a members of a meaningful part in the life community. community. of the community and be concerned about the wider Begin to understand the interdependent nature of the class/community and themselves as participant members.
-Raise awareness Recognise the interdependence of members in the school community.
-Be aware of how the school community interacts how they listen and Explore and examine what influences their views, feelings and behaviour.
-Recognise the importance of democratic decision making and active participation at home and in the classroom. of their respond to each Appreciate the attitudes other and how interdependence of people to others in the they treat each within the community.
+Theme 9 : LEARNING TO LIVE AS MEMBERS OF THE COMMUNITY Foundation Stage Key Stage 1 Key Stage 2 Teachers should enable p developing: upils to develop knowledge, , understanding and skills in Strand 2 Strand 2 Strand 2 learning to live as a member of a community. themselves as members of a community. playing an active and meaningful part in the life of the community and be concerned about the wider Begin to understand the interdependent nature of the class/community and themselves as participant members.
+Raise awareness of their attitudes to others in the Recognise the interdependence of members in the school community.
+Be aware of how the school community interacts how they listen and respond to each other and how they treat each environment.
+Explore and examine what influences their views, feelings and behaviour.
+Recognise the importance of democratic decision making and active participation at home and in the classroom.
+Appreciate the interdependence of people within the community.